-Paranoia will destroy you: Why Chinese tech isn't spying on us | ZDNet
+Paranoia will destroy us: Why Huawei and other Chinese tech is not spying on Americans | ZDNet

 So, what is the solution?
 To stop buying equipment from China and to cease doing business with them?

-Well, the short answer is not only no, but basically, it would be impossible, financially, and also from a practicality standpoint.
+Well, the short answer is not only no. But, basically, it would be impossible, financially, and from a practicality standpoint.

 In 2016, US exports to China were $116 billion, whereas the value of China's exports to the US was $463 billion -- making that year's trade deficit $347 billion.